 Erica Stanzione

 Growing up as an athlete, Erica has always felt a strong connection to physical movement.
-It wasn’t until her early-twenties that she desired a stronger connection to her emotional self, and a deeper sense of fulfillment within that movement.
-Since 2003, she has been a devoted yoga student practicing and studying all over the world which led her to completing extensive certifications both here in the States and at the source with two pilgrimages to India.
-Erica guides public classes and a private clientele in Manhattan and New Jersey as well as hosts wellness retreats both domestically and internationally.
-She has also taken her passions for fostering community and mindful movement, and created a Yoga Alliance certified 200-Hour Teacher Training curriculum where she’s led and graduated seventy trainees as of 2023.
+It wasn’t until her early-twenties that she desired a stronger connection to her emotional self and a deeper sense of fulfillment within that movement.
+Since 2003, she has been a devoted yoga student practicing and studying all over the world which led her to completing extensive certifications, and truly learning the depth of work that she was meant to share in this lifetime.
+Erica guides public classes and a private clientele in Manhattan and New Jersey as well as hosts wellness retreats both domestically and internationally with offerings that have included Mexico, France, Spain, Iceland, Ecuador, Morocco, and Italy.
+She has also taken her passion for fostering community and created Flow Yoga’s transformative Yoga Alliance certified 200-Hour Teacher Training program where she’s led and graduated ninety-five trainees as of 2025.

-The intention behind Erica's classes, workshops, getaways, and trainings are to create a safe space for brave self-explorations while her students step further into their power, truth, confidence, mental and physical strength, spiritual relationship, and emotional intelligence.
-Yoga has deeply transformed, healed, and elevated every aspect of Erica’s life, and she is eternally grateful to be able to share that magic with every yogi that she is blessed to cross paths with.
+Erica’s unique style of classes, workshops, getaways, and trainings are strongly driven by the emotional and spiritual aspects of the practice, but will also invite in empowering levels of strength both mentally and physically.
+The intention behind everything that she creates is to serve as a sacred container where her students feel safe to step further into their power, confidence, emotional intelligence, spiritual connection, and evolution.
+Erica’s breathwork, meditation, yoga, and journaling practices have radically shifted, healed, and elevated every single aspect of her life, and she is eternally grateful to be able to share these life-changing tools with every yogi that she is blessed to cross paths with!

 Eve St. John